I'm all for beer metaphors.

 From Opus Dei: An Objective Look Behind the Myths and Reality of the Most Controberial Force in the Catholic Church by John L. Allen, Jr. (2005 - Doubleday: NY)

 If you want a guiding metaphor for Opus Dei, the spiritual organization founded in Spain in 1928 by Saint Josemaria Escriva that has become the most controversial force in Roman Catholicism, think of it as a Guinness Extra Stout of the Catholic Church.
-It's a stong brew, definitely an acquired taste, and clearly not for everyone.(p.1)
+It's a stong brew, definitely an acquired taste, and clearly not for everyone.(p.1)"Skip a bit, brother"

 2 Comments: